Bolesław II the Horned: Conflict with the bishop of Wrocław

 It took Bolesław another two years and the help of his brother Henry III to recover full authority over his principality.
 Bolesław made some agreements with the other Piast dukes, especially with the princes of Greater Poland and with Bishop Thomas I of Wrocław.
 However, Bolesław never forgave the bishop for his tendency to support the younger princes.

 Bolesław's conflict with the bishop of Wrocław reached a more critical point in 1257, when the Bolesław incarcerated the bishop at Wleń Castle.
 Bolesław was immediately excommunicated.
 His brothers quickly intervened and negotiated a settlement.
-In 1261, Bolesław's paid a large tribute and paid public penance at the gates of in Wrocław Cathedral.
+In 1261, Bolesław's paid a large tribute and paid public penance at the gates of Wrocław Cathedral.
 He had been excommunicated twice before, in 1248 and 1249, and a call had been issued to the neighboring nobility to a crusade against him.
 He was later forgiven by the Bishop, and both of the previous excommunications were rescinded.

 Bolesław also remained in hostile relations with his brother Duke Konrad of Głogów.
 In 1257 Konrad kidnapped Bolesław from his castle in Legnica.
 The duke regained his freedom a few months later.
 In 1271 Bolesław took the town of Bolesławiec, near Bóbr.